Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Nicole Cosgrove

-Canicross is a canine sport whereby a dog and its owner run together.
+Canicross is a canine sport whereby a dog and owner run together.
 The dog is attached, via harness, to the owner’s waist.
 The owner gives the dog directions using verbal cues, and the dog pulls against the owner.
 It originated, in part, as a means for sled dog trainers to give their dogs exercise during the off-season when there is no snow on the ground.
-But it is becoming increasingly popular with a range of owners and their dogs.
+But it is becoming increasingly popular with various owners and their dogs.

 How Does It Work?

-In canicross, the dog is harnessed to its owner’s waist via a harness and leash.
-Both the dog and owner run, typically over country trails and tracks, and the dog is encouraged to pull as it runs.
-This mimics the action of sled pulling and is where canicross differs from simply running with a dog.
+In canicross, the dog is harnessed to their owner’s waist via a harness and leash.
+The dog and owner run, typically over country trails and tracks, and the dog is encouraged to pull.
+This mimics the action of sled pulling, and canicross differs from simply running with a dog.
 The runner guides the dog using verbal commands and cues.
-Although big, strong breeds, like German Shepherds, do tend to do very well, the sport is open to breeds of all ages and sizes.
-However, you shouldn’t expect your Jack Russell, no matter how eager it is, to be able to run and pull as well as a larger dog.
+Although big, strong breeds, like German Shepherds, do very well, the sport is open to breeds of all ages and sizes.
+However, you shouldn’t expect your Jack Russell, no matter how eager they are, to run and pull as well as a larger dog.

 Participants do not need to join a club or participate in competitions.
 All that is needed is a harness, line, and belt.
 It is also beneficial to ensure that your dog understands and responds to appropriate verbal commands before you head out on your first run.